LURE: Latent Space Unblocking for Multi-Concept Reawakening in Diffusion Models: Experiments

 Most existing evaluation protocols focus on single-concept reawakening.
 Latent space reconstruction enables consideration of the challenging multi-concept scenario.
 Therefore, we evaluate our method across three different reawaken tasks.

 \paragraph{General Visual Objects.} Fig.~\ref{visual-object} and Tab.~\ref{ImageNette1} show that LURE effectively reawakens erased concepts across various erasure methods, while preserving the generation capability of retained concepts.
-Additional results for other concept combinations are provided in the \textit{\textbf{Appendix}}.
 Further validation in Tab.~\ref{CLIP Score and FID} confirms that while erasure baselines successfully suppress target concepts, LURE consistently restores both semantic alignment and distributional fidelity.
 Specifically, the recovery in CLIP scores confirms that $\mathcal{L}^m_{\text{Bind}}$ effectively rectifies the latent gradient flow, realigning the sampling trajectory with the target concept manifold.
 Meanwhile, the high classification accuracy verifies that $\mathcal{L}_{\text{orth}}$ achieves effective feature disentanglement in the parameter space by ensuring that optimization directions for different concepts remain non-interfering.
 Finally, the improved FID scores indicate that LSIS-constrained inference successfully restricts sampling to high-density posterior regions, thereby filtering out off-manifold samples that cause semantic drift.

-\paragraph{Intellectual Property Concepts.} Fig.~\ref{visual-ip} and Tab.~\ref{CLIP Score and FID} demonstrate the effectiveness of LURE on the intellectual property concept reawakening task.
+\paragraph{Intellectual Property Concepts.} Fig.~\ref{visual-ip} and Tab.~\ref{CLIP-celebrity-IP} demonstrate the effectiveness of LURE on the intellectual property concept reawakening task.
 The reawakened models are able to generate recognizable intellectual property characters and celebrity identities with high image quality and clear identity characteristics.
 Notably, even for this task, which requires the recovery of rich and fine-grained details, LURE consistently produces high-quality images.
-Additional visualization results are provided in the \textit{\textbf{Appendix}}.

 \paragraph{Unsafe Content Categories.} Beyond general visual objects and intellectual property concept reawakening tasks, which require the recovery of fine-grained details, we further evaluate LURE on reawakening concepts from the unsafe content category.
 This task requires the model to correctly interpret and recover suppressed safety-related semantics.
 As shown in Table~\ref{Unsafe}, LURE successfully bypasses the safety filters imposed by UCE, RECE, and SPEED, which enables the DM to generate images associated with concepts such as blood, nudity, and weapons.
 These results indicate that LURE effectively reconstructs the latent space and restores the underlying semantic representations that are suppressed by existing safety-oriented erasure mechanisms.